queryluke/masseffect-5e-data/data/species/avatar-humor.md

   - type: bonus-action
     shortDesc: >-
       You may use your bonus action to end the charmed or frightened condition on any other creature that can hear you.
-A creature that has the charmed or frightened condition removed in this way gains Avatar’s Inspiration.
+A creature that has the charmed or frightened condition removed in this way gains Avatar’s Inspiration ({{avatarsDie}}).
 ---